 IC Packaging Innovation Increasingly Replacing Moore’s Law in Mobile Electronics Competition

-SAN JOSE, Calif. — June 28, 2011 — Smart phones, tablets, e-readers and other mobile applications are increasingly replacing PCs as the key drivers of the semiconductor industry.
-Consequently, IC packaging innovations that deliver high performance applications in a low-profile, low-cost, and low power design are competing with next node processing technologies as the critical platform for competition in the mobile segment.
-OEMs, system developers, foundries, packaging and test subcontractors, chip manufacturers, and fabless chip companies are placing high-risk, high-stakes bets on next generation packaging solutions that are more able to deliver “faster, better, cheaper” results than advances in wafer processing.
-Many of these companies will be discussing their views of the increasing complex and varied IC packaging options at SEMICON West, to be held on July 12-14, 2011 in San Francisco.
+Smart phones, tablets, e-readers and other mobile applications are increasingly replacing PCs as the key drivers of the semiconductor industry.
+Consequently, IC packaging innovations that deliver high performance applications in a low-profile, low-cost, and low-power design are competing with next node processing technologies as the critical platform for competition in the mobile segment.
+OEMs, system developers, foundries, packaging and test subcontractors, chip manufacturers, and fabless chip companies are placing high-risk, high-stakes bets on next-generation packaging solutions that are more able to deliver “faster, better, cheaper” results than advances in wafer processing.

-These and other critical issues in 3D IC will be discussed in the open session, “3D in the Deep Submicron Era” to be held from 1:30-5:00pm at the NorthOne TechXPOT stage on Wednesday, July 13.
+Critical issues in 3D-IC will be discussed in the open session, “3D in the Deep Submicron Era” (1:30-5:00pm at the NorthOne TechXPOT stage) on Wednesday, July 13.
 Hosted by session chairs, Jie Xue, director, Technology & Quality, Cisco Systems and Gamal Rafai-Ahmed, AMD fellow, AMD, the session will feature speakers from Xilinx, SEMATECH, ITRI, Georgia Institute of Technology, Amkor Technology, GLOBALFOUNDRIES, Avago Technologies, Mentor Graphics, Yole Developpment, Renesas, IBM, ASE, imec, Applied Materials, and Qualcomm.

 While much has been written about emerging packaging and integration technologies like 3D TSV, a majority of today’s IC market is optimizing and migrating to advanced packaging technologies such as copper wire bonding, cu pillar flip chip, fan-out wafer level packaging, and other proven solutions.
-Current trends and developments in these areas will be explored in the session, “Contemporary Packaging: Challenges and Solutions for 40nm and Beyond,” held on Wednesday, July 13 from 10:30am-12:30pm at the NorthTwo TechXPOT.
-Led by session chairs, Tom Gregorich of MediaTek and Rich Rice of ASE, this session will feature presentations and panel discussions with representatives from Gartner, GLOBALFOUNDRIES, TSMC, Siliconware Precision Industries (SPIL), Atmel, and STATS ChipPAC.
+Current trends and developments in these areas will be explored in the session, “Contemporary Packaging: Challenges and Solutions for 40nm and Beyond” (Wednesday, July 13 from 10:30am-12:30pm at the NorthTwo TechXPOT).
+Led by session chairs, Tom Gregorich of MediaTek and Rich Rice of ASE, this session features presentations and panel discussions with representatives from Gartner, GLOBALFOUNDRIES, TSMC, Siliconware Precision Industries (SPIL), Atmel, and STATS ChipPAC.